simonmichael/hledger/hledger/test/errors/README.md

 ### csvstdinrules
 ```
-hledger: Error: please use --rules-file when reading CSV from stdin
+hledger: Error: please use --rules when reading CSV from stdin
 ```